Strand, Manhattan

 There are no bends.
 There is nothing that unduly distracts the mind.

 But that does not mean there is nothing along the route.
-If you have ever walked that route, you will realize that it is rich in character.
+If you have ever walked that route, you will realize it is rich in character.
 It is just that they settle into my consciousness without glare or glimmer.
-It is concrete haze that fills the eye without unsettling the mind.
+It is a concrete haze that fills the eye without unsettling the mind.

 Bounded on both ends of this journey are two landmarks.
 On the North East, at the head of the journey, is the Grand Central, and at the southern end is Union Square.